budynek aiut AIUT sp. z o. o.

 We derived relationships, both (1.6) and (1.8) from definitions of speed and acceleration (1.1) and (1.2), and from relationship between force, mass and acceleration.
 We have not introduced (defined) such terms as work, energy, and momentum, we just applied these names to expressions which appeared in.

+We will try to derive other relationships (motion laws) without using terms of work and energy.
 Why are we doing this?
 Well, most of the textbooks begin explanations regarding motion and mechanics by introducing terms of work and energy, and laws which rule them, while these terms and laws directly result from definitions (1.1) and (1.2).

 To derive energy conservation law, the equation (1.5) is written separately i times for each object (mass) m (indexed by i), and then individual equations are summed respectively by their sides.